Learn how to make a protein workout shake with gelatin/collagen!

 SO WHICH KIND OF GELATIN SHOULD I BUY?

-I also prefer to buy the hydrolyzed collagen (THIS one) because it will not gel, you can add it to hot or cold liquids and it mixes very easily with other ingredients.
-The hydrolyzed gelatin also has a low molecular weight which means it’s quickly absorbed to your connective tissue.
+I also prefer to buy the collagen peptides (THIS one) because it will not gel, you can add it to hot or cold liquids and it mixes very easily with other ingredients.
+The collagen peptides also has a low molecular weight which means it’s quickly absorbed to your connective tissue.
 This is especially helpful in a recovery shake when you want the nutrients quickly assimilated to start the repair process.

 INGREDIENTS THAT AID IN MUSCLE BUILDING & RECOVERY

-I switched to pure hydrolyzed gelatin for my protein shake about a year ago with tremendous results.
+I switched to collagen peptides for my protein shake about a year ago with tremendous results.

 Every ingredient in my protein shake is designed to serve a purpose for aiding in the recovery and rebuilding of muscle tissue:

-- GELATIN – builds muscle, repairs connective tissue, lessens inflammation
+- GELATIN/COLLAGEN – builds muscle, repairs connective tissue, lessens inflammation

 - SWEET POTATO – replenishes muscle glycogen